-If you are contacted by the media, media relations personnel are available for assistance and support.
+If you are contacted by the media, please let us know: [email protected].
 We are prepared to handle the inquiry and, if necessary, set up a time for the reporter to interview you or someone else.
 In addition, we will provide you with as much information as possible and counsel you on what to expect during the interview.
 We will also provide the reporter with the appropriate information about you, including the correct spelling of your name, title and area of expertise.
 Please keep in mind that you are not required to talk to the media, and if you are uncomfortable doing that, we stand ready to assist.

-The Marketing and Communications staff members strive to be honest and forthright, particularly with information concerning an emergency, crime, controversy and other matters about which reporters have received information.
 If a member of the media contacts you during a crisis situation, please do not give out any information.
-Refer the caller to the Department of Marketing and Communications, which is authorized to release information pertaining to these crisis situations.
-A proactive policy generally results in a fair and balanced account of what really happened, rather than a one-sided or distorted picture.
+Refer the caller to the Department of Marketing and Communications: [email protected] or 401-825-2181.
 Administrators are asked to keep the Department of Marketing and Communications fully informed, in a timely manner, regarding such activities in their areas of responsibility.

 Members of the media are welcome on the campuses of the Community College of Rhode Island.
 We ask that they contact the Department of Marketing and Communications in advance of their visit so that they will have access to the areas, buildings and people necessary to complete their story.
 Employees of the college are asked to contact the department when media crews and reporters are on campus.

-The Department of Marketing and Communications enjoys the opportunity to work with faculty members in order to help promote:
+The Department of Marketing and Communications enjoys working with faculty members to promote projects and accomplishments.

 If you have an story idea or would like to spotlight a student, member of faculty or a great accomplishment, please let us know.